Ultimate Guide for Hanoi Expats

 In the end – is Hanoi worth it?

 Growing numbers of expats in Hanoi and Vietnam speak for themselves.
 Whether it’s about beautiful landscapes, great traditional food or fairly cheap, yet qualitative life – all those factors made more and more people choose Hanoi.
-If you have any questions about your dream home in Vietnam – call us!
-You can always email us and our agents (native Vietnamese) will be more than happy to help you with finding the most suitable option.
+There are quite some downsides to living here, that we didn’t have time to touch on (terrible traffics, environmental problems,…).
+Regardless, most expats living in Hanoi love the place, and tell us if they could choose again, they would still choose to live in Hanoi.